Santa’s Risks – Does Santa Claus Need Insurance For Christmas?

-We wait all year for Christmas to relax, spend time with family and enjoy gifts.
+We wait all year for Christmas to relax, spend time with family and watch Christmas movies.
 But one person can’t rest at all during Christmas – It’s Santa!
 Mr Santa Claus and his crew work all year round.
 Then on the 24th of December, he and his reindeers fly around the world delivering presents.
 It’s a stressful job, hence why Santa is always knocking back those hot chocolates.

 There are risks that can affect Christmas (Santa’s risks), the North Pole, Santa’s village, the elves and even his reindeers.
 Especially during Christmas, the risks are at an all-time high with possible mistakes, negligence and more.

 Santa Claus is basically running a business in his workshop, where he is the CEO and elves are his employees. (wonder how many candy canes they earn).
 Even Santa’s risks can easily convert into lawsuits.